Up to 60% off sofas & mattresses — limited‑time deals.

 • Cover: Knit-style “breathe knit” cover described; knitted fabric listed

-• Core layers (described): cooling top cover; fire-resistant layer; two memory foam layers; high-density support layer; individually wrapped coils; reinforced edge foam; bottom cover
+• Core layers (as described): cover; fire-resistant layer; memory foam comfort layers; support foam; individually wrapped coils; reinforced edge foam; bottom cover

 • Motion isolation: pocketed coils plus a motion isolation layer described